Teriyaki Chicken Wings

 Tried this recipe?
 Take a Picture!Mention @HowToFeedALoon or tag #HowToFeedALoon!

-POST UPDATE: This post was originally published in September, 2016, but was updated with tweaked improvements to the recipe, new photograph, and a fabulous new video in October, 2019
+POST UPDATE: This recipe was originally published in September 2016, but was updated with improved tweaks to the recipe with new tips and photography and a fabulous new video in September 2023.

 • 5 stars